CharlesDLandau/serve-md/mlInTheCloud.md

 _Related note: you may avoid a lot of upfront costs with some MLaaS offerings, but per-call or per-use costs tend to bake that in._

 **Ownership:** In many cases taking an MLaaS path means that you don’t fully own and control your models, or that you’re locked in to a platform.
 Rolling your own can mean having a greater degree of control.
-On the other hand, a proprietary model from a big 4 shop may be exactly what your organization wants.
+On the other hand, a proprietary model from a Big Four shop may be exactly what your organization wants.

-**Rapid Prototyping:** MLaaS offerings can enable a low-cost rapid prototyping approach, especially for organizations that do not have a mature rapid-prototyping practice (a skunkworks).
+**Rapid Prototyping:** MLaaS offerings can enable a low-cost rapid prototyping approach, especially for organizations that do not have a mature rapid prototyping practice (a skunkworks).
 In this way MLaaS can extend rather than displace data science capabilities.

 **Culture:** Many organizations seek to build not only a data science team but a "culture of innovation" of which their data science practice is a part.
 Having a data science team creates an in-house nexus that can advocate for itself and identify lines of business that may not be apparent to other teams.

 It's also worth noting that all the typical limitations of each delivery model apply:

-**Typical limitations of SaaS:** you only get their features when they are up (SLAs) and supported (LTS), you are budgeted for them ($$$), et cetera
+**Typical limitations of SaaS:** you only get their features when they are up (SLAs), supported (LTS), you are budgeted for them ($$$), et cetera

 **Typical limitations of in-house production:** growing pains, recruitment costs, cruft...

 ## Service Categories

 To give a better overview of the landscape I pulled out a few categories of services that are out there for you to use.
 These are **non-exhaustive and overlapping** categories that map to common use cases.

 ![ml_service_cats](https://serve-md.charlesdlandau.net/img/ml_service_cats.png)

 ### 1. NLP Services
-NLP is an area where SOTA results are expensive, use cases may lend themselves to generic OOTB solutions, and large enterprise may simply have better access to data than market entrants.
+NLP is an area where state of the art results are expensive, use cases may lend themselves to generic out-of-the-box solutions, and large enterprises often have better access to data than market entrants.
 Some services in this category include:

 * [AWS Comprehend and Comprehend Medical]([https://aws.amazon.com/comprehend/](https://aws.amazon.com/comprehend/))
 * [GCP Actions for Google Home, Web Content, and Android]([https://developers.google.com/actions/](https://developers.google.com/actions/))